<< Return to Tennessee's Birds

 Status in Tennessee: Rare but regular migrant throughout Tennessee, found more frequently found in fall especially along the Mississippi River.
 Spring passage through Tennessee is from late April through May, and from mid-July into early November in fall.

-• The Sanderling is one of the most widespread wintering shorebirds in the world.
+Dynamic map of Sanderling eBird observations in Tennessee Fun Facts: - The Sanderling is one of the most widespread wintering shorebirds in the world.
 It is found on nearly all temperate and tropical sandy beaches of all continents.

 Obsolete English Names: ruddy plover